Achal2/IaC-Generation-Cloudformation/README.md

   3. Analyses the diagram.
   4. Creates a summary of the services present in diagram and also questions regarding missing components/dependencies.
   5. Returns the information back to Bedrock agent.

-- **Logical Flow**:
-  1. Receives an event with S3 bucket, Object name, Final approved changes.
-  2. Fetch diagram from S3.
-  3. Analyses the diagram.
-  4. Retrieves modules from provided Knowledge base.
-  5. Creates IaC and publishes it to GitHub respository.
-  6. Returns success message with GitHub URLs or error information.

 #### Knowledge Base (KB)
 - **Description**: A structured repository containing AWS service and Terraform module information.